fador/fSvgToGcode.js/README.md

 fSVGtoGcode.js is a JavaScript library that enables you to convert SVG (Scalable Vector Graphics) files into G-code, a language used to control CNC (Computer Numerical Control) machines.
 This library is designed to streamline the process of converting SVG drawings or designs into G-code instructions, allowing you to easily translate your vector graphics into machine-readable commands.

-**NOTE** This library only traces the outlines, the shapes are not filled at the moment
+**NOTE** This library only traces the outlines, the shapes are not filled at the moment.
+SVG element transforms are not calculated either.

 ## Features